programmer141-dev/pensil/README.md

 As this is a front-end project there is no need of registeration.
-So please click on get-started in the landing page, and proceed to the community page
+So please click on get-started in the landing page, and proceed to the community page If you like the design, then please vote me

+### Thankyou